teruen/EngineeringPlaybook/tools/learnSchemaSpy/howToInstallOnWindows11.md

 * Navigate to the SchemaSpy [Releases](https://github.com/schemaspy/schemaspy/releases) page and download the most recent release.
 * Move the **schemaspy-#.#.#.jar** to /tools/SchemaSpy

-## Step 3 - Create a Config File for Each Database
+## Step 3 - Create a Config File for Each Schema
 * In the */tools/SchemaSpy* directory, create a config file for a database and schema (ex. "main.yaml")
   * For extensibility, create a config file for each schema
   * *Note: no naming syntax for config file is required, I simply chose .yaml to help the editor recognize the syntax*